 Strengths and Weaknesses

 Impressive raw pace, Ricciardo tested a Red Bull at the Abu Dhabi Young Drivers Test in 2010 and was 1.3 seconds quicker than Sebastian Vettel's pole time from the previous weekend.
-Inevitable comparisons with Vettel add pressure however, and his debut at Silverstone was uninspiring.
+This trait has been clear in his debut season at Red Bull alongside Vettel.